Time-domain and Frequency-domain Signals and their Analysis: Signals of stable bunched beams

 \subsection{Bunch length measurement in time- and frequency domain}

-We shall round-up this introductory part with the two examples of bunch length measurement in time-domain and in frequency-domain.
-This clearly shows, that both domains are not only useful descriptions of a physical quantity, but also that this physical quantity can be measured in either domain.
+We shall round-up the treatment of a beam signal for a single beam passage with a bunch length measurement in time-domain and in frequency-domain.
+The intention to show the two measurement examples of the same physical quantity is to demonstrate again, that time- and frequency domain are not only useful mathematical descriptions of a physical process, but also that a physical quantity can be measured in either domain.